 [VERIFY]

-<Next Screen> Instructions for Verifying Certificate Retrieval
+<Next Screen> Instructions for Verifying Certificate Retrieval windows.
+Print these instructions, then follow them as you go through the process online.

 Now that you have retrieved your Certificate, follow these instructions to verify that it has been downloaded properly.